 Working Papers

 "Do urban regulations exacerbate rural-urban inequality?
 Evidence from rent control in India," with Sahil Gandhi and Richard K. Green.
-Revise & Resubmit, Journal of Economic Geography.
+Revise & Resubmit (2nd round), Journal of Economic Geography.

 SSRN link